dmacdonald750/no-framework-tutorial/pages/03-error-handler.md

 ### Error Handler

 An error handler allows you to customize what happens if your code results in an error.
+It is important to never show any errors in your production environment.
+A stack trace or even just a simple error message can help someone to gain access to your system.
+Always show a user friendly error page instead.

 A nice error page with a lot of information for debugging goes a long way during development.
 So the first package for your application will take care of that.